October 2024 Release Notes (v28.0)

 The updated set of country values is available here:

-Additionally, a mapping from the legacy country values to the updated country values can be found here:
+In addition a mapping from the current country values to the upcoming country values can be found here:

 This quarter, we have updated the set of canonical company type values to include a new public_subsidiary value in the set of canonical values: